LinkedIn Ads Essentials for B2B Marketers

 Choosing Your Offer

 What happens after a user clicks on your ad?
-The next important criteria to determine is what happens when a person clicks on your ad.
+The next important criterion to determine is what happens when a person clicks on your ad.
 You have options of what you can offer:

 • Demos